 The SMAS flap is then suspended, working inferiorly to superiorly, with several half-mattress sutures (4-0 nylon or 3-0 polypropylene) placed along the cuff of SMAS at the deep plane entry point and anchored to the parotid and deep temporal fascia in a vertically oblique vector of about 60 degrees.

 After resuspension of the SMAS, the redundant skin is meticulously excised and suspended in a similar vector as the deep-plane flap to allow a tension-free skin closure.
-A combination of deep (4-0 Vicryl) and superficial (5-0 nylon) suture are options for closure with attention to preserving the hairline, everting the skin edges, excising bunched skin, recreating a natural pre-auricular area hollow and tragus, and avoiding a pixie ear deformity.
+A combination of deep (4-0 Vicryl) and superficial (5-0 nylon) suture are options for closure with attention to preserving the continuity of the hairline by avoiding stepoffs during closure, everting the skin edges, excising bunched skin, and recreating a natural pre-auricular area hollow and tragus by thinning the skin prior to redraping the tragus and debulking the SMAS anterior to the tragal cartilage.
+A pixie ear deformity is avoided by ensuring a tension free closure inferior to the lobule.

 Before final skin closure, a small drain is inserted through a stab incision posterior to the occipital hairline and placed under bulb suction.

-Antibiotic ointment applied to the incision line, and placement of a compressive facelift dressing, complete the process.
+Antibiotic ointment applied to the incision line, and placement of a compressive facelift dressing, complete the procedure.

 The well-vascularized flap created by the deep-plane dissection provides increased protection against the potential problems associated with rhytidectomy; however, the following complications may occur: